 Because representation is important.
 And if people don’t feel represented, they may very well stay home.
 Or stay away.

 If you’ve got a lodge in mountainous Lake Tahoe, and you just opened a mountain bike rental program, it might be reasonable to expect the photos of those riding difficult single-track trails are of people who can indeed ride a bike, and who could indeed take a tumble and fall.

 You’re not representing non-bike riders, but you know, for insurance purposes, you’re probably better off.

-But on the other hand, if you’re promoting a place with wide-open beaches that are free to access, relatively flat, and community-oriented, perhaps there’s a different way to think about the messages you’re sending, and who might be receiving them… especially if the community’s taxes are paying for that promotion.
+But if you’re promoting a place with wide-open beaches that are free to access, relatively flat, and community-oriented, perhaps there’s a different way to think about the messages you’re sending, and who might be receiving them… especially if the community’s taxes are paying for that promotion.

-(And you’d prefer to live a simpler life, free of thoughts from marketing, demographics, and political sensitivity… you can always become a mermaid.)
+(And remember – if you’d prefer to live a simpler life, free of thoughts from marketing, demographics and political sensitivity… you can always become a mermaid.)

 Is it the people in the picture?
 The activities?
 The architecture?
 Whether or not they used Papyrus as a font?